Terms & Conditions

 14. Our Guarantee If You Are a Consumer

 14.1 Guarantee if you are a consumer.
 If you are a consumer, in addition to your rights above in respect of defective goods, your goods are guaranteed such that should any structural or manufacturing fault occur during the guarantee period set out below then we will either repair or replace (at our own discretion) the faulty items free of charge, subject to the terms and conditions set out in this clause 14.
-This guarantee does not apply to Outlet Goods, Custom Made Goods or to business customers.
+This guarantee does not apply to Outlet and Clearance Goods, Custom Made Goods or to business customers.

 14.2 The guarantee applies to UK Mainland only.